 By Miriam Green

-Miriam Green is in her final year of rabbinical school at the Ziegler School of Rabbinic Studies in Los Angeles.
+Miriam Green is a student in her final year at the Ziegler School of Rabbinic Studies in Los Angeles.
 She has served as a Rabbinic Intern and Spiritual Counselor at Beit T’Shuvah, a drug and alcohol rehab and community synagogue in Los Angeles, since 2015.
 She has also been a member of IKAR’s Davening Team since 2014.
 Miriam is passionate about the potential for the philosophy of Twelve-Step recovery to provide individuals and communities with a framework for spiritual growth, whether or not they suffer from addiction.